Nomthandazoe/GIS-Web-Map/README.md

 * var intersection = turf.polygonIntersect(layer1.toGeoJSON(), layer2.toGeoJSON()).addTo(map);

 Limitations and Areas for improvement
-* The application does not add Geotiff files directly
+* The application does not add Geotiff files directly, they should be converted to png or jpg images.
 * A legend can be added on the map
 * Implementing the functionality to export shapefiles
 * Add other geoprocessing tools such as union